Jakob-Bach/Alternative-Feature-Selection/README.md

     - Data types: `DataFrame` (feature parts) and `Series` (targets) from `pandas`
 3) Run the search for alternatives:
     - Method name (`search_sequentially()` / `search_simultaneously()`) determines whether
-      a sequential or a simultaneous search is run. `LinearQualityFeatureSelector`s (MI, FCBF, and model-based importance) also support the heuristic procedure `search_greedy_replacement()`.
+      a sequential or a simultaneous search is run. `LinearQualityFeatureSelector`s (like "MI" and model-based importance) also support the heuristic procedures `search_greedy_replacement()` and `search_greedy_balancing()`, which are described in the Appendix of the arXiv paper.
     - `k` determines the number of features to be selected.
     - `num_alternatives` determines ... you can guess what.
     - `tau_abs` determines by how many features the feature sets should differ.